OUR

 Designing Learning Around Real Work & Relationships

-Habitat for Aviation centers learning in practice, not abstraction.
-Participants learn through authentic tasks, guided by skilled adults who model both craft and care.
-This relational approach builds confidence, skill, and persistence, especially for learners who have not thrived in classroom-bound systems.
+Habitat for Aviation centers learning in practice.
+Participants engage in authentic tasks, guided by skilled adults.
+This relational approach builds confidence, skill, and interconnectedness, especially for learners who have not thrived in classroom-bound systems.

 By grounding learning in relevance and trust, we support deeper engagement and long-term participation.